 How did you choose your gown?

-By my bridal shower, 4 months before, I still didn’t have my dress.
-I realized that that dress 9 months ago was the only one I had “the feeling” with.
-After 9 months, 100+ dresses I ended up getting the 2nd dress I tried on at the first store I went to.
-We added a couple of feet to the train and added Swarovski crystals and it was gorgeous.
-Vanessa helped me choose an incredible 10-foot veil to match.
-I chose to wear the Lea-Belter dress by itself because I saw myself walking down the aisle in it when I first tried it on.
-But I still wanted a “princess-y” full skirt too for the dancing, so I found a beautiful overskirt at Catherine Langois.”
+After 9 months and 100+ dresses, I chose the first dress I tried on – the one Vanessa picked out for me!
+We extended the train and added Swarovski crystals so it sparkled.
+We chose an incredible 10-foot veil to match.
+I chose to wear the Lea-Belter dress for the ceremony because I saw myself walking down the aisle in it the moment I first tried it on.
+But I still wanted a “princess-y” full skirt for dancing, so I had a silk overskirt made at Catherine Langois as well.”

 Tell us about your day!
 Did you have a theme or style in mind?
 Did you incorporate any cultural or religious traditions?